sunain-s/Password-Strength/README.md

 Simple but aesthetic UI with custom logo.

 Available as both a .cs file and as a .exe - .exe is in the bin file

+# What I learnt
+- using C# and static typing
+- using VS as an IDE
+- creating a Winforms application